As monsoons reach several parts of the country, a video of a landslide has been shared with the claim that it happened in Goa.

-Cyclone Amphan had wreaked havoc in Eastern India in mid-March including in the northeastern.
-Over the past week, several people shared a 30-second video of a landslide with the claim that it happened in India.
+Cyclone Amphan had wreaked havoc in Eastern India in mid-May including in the northeastern states.
+Several people shared the 30-second video of a landslide.
+On May 21, Facebook page The Manipur Age posted the viral video and wrote that it occurred on Meghalaya national highway. (archive link)

 Meghalaya National Highway da Landslide Thokpagi Thoudok ama.